Dubrovnik Travel Guide

 Trsteno Arboretum

-The settlement of Trsteno, located just 20 km north of Dubrovnik, is the home of the oldest monument of garden architecture in Croatia – Trsteno Arboretum collection of exotic and decorative trees and shrubs including over 300 species.
+The settlement of Trsteno, located 20 km north of Dubrovnik, is a home of the oldest monument of garden architecture in Croatia – Trsteno Arboretum collection of exotic and decorative trees and shrubs including over 300 species.

 Dubrovnik Aquarium

 Dubrovnik sea aquarium is situated on the ground floor of the medieval St. John Fortress.
-This unique ancient ambience offers you enjoying in fascinating sea world of Adriatic flora and fauna specimens separated in 31 aquarium tanks.
+At this unique ancient ambience you can enjoy a fascinating sea world of Adriatic flora and fauna specimens separated in 31 aquarium tanks.

-Dubrovnik is pretty crowded place during the season (which in Dubrovnik lasts from May till October), especially in July and August when the crowd is almost unbelievable – besides usual tourists, visitors from cruising ships are in the town!
+Dubrovnik is pretty crowded place during the season (it lasts from May till October), especially in July and August when the crowd is almost unbelievable – besides usual tourists, visitors from cruising ships are in the town!

 You can be even more inquisitive and explore the South-Dalmatian region – Korčula Island, Peljašac Peninsula, River Neretva Delta or Mljet Island.

-Elaphite Islands group includes eight islands and five islets, and just three of islands are inhabited: Koločep, Lopud and Šipan.
-You can reach the Elaphite Islands by a boat departing from Gruž Harbor several times a day (check Jadrolinija timetable) or join some of the numerous organized tours by Dubrovnik agencies, we recommend you an amazing Cruising Elaphite Islands Tour with historical replica of Karaka boat!
+Elaphite Islands group includes eight islands and five islets and just three of these islands are inhabited: Koločep, Lopud and Šipan.
+You can reach the Elaphite Islands by a boat departing from Gruž Harbor several times a day (check Jadrolinija timetable) or join one of the numerous tours organized by Dubrovnik travel agencies.
+We recommend you an amazing Cruising Elaphite Islands Tour with historical replica of Karaka boat!

 You can get to Mljet by ferry from Dubrovnik or you can take a day trip by yacht or speed boat for a perfect day in Mljet National Park.